“There is a striking resemblance between the act of love and the ministrations of a torturer.”

 He cried out.
 She squeezed harder.
 His little cock spasmed.

-A wet, hot smear dribbled down her fingers.
+A wet, hot smear dribbled down her fingers, then a little more.
+He was gushing in spurts, a look of singular horror on his face.
+She thought he might die of fear on the spot or at least faint, but he didn’t’.
 She wiped the hand on his trouser and then held it up so that he could see the claws.

 “Three.
-You’d better start running, Charles.”
+You’d better start running.”
 She opened the door and kicked him out.
 He landed on the side of the road, half-naked in the rain.

-He wasted a few seconds trying to crawl before getting smart enough to stand, redo his pants, and then run.
+He wasted a few seconds crawling before getting smart enough to stand, redo his pants, and then run.
 Angela watched him blunder off into the bushes.
 Had he stayed on the road, there was a small chance someone driving by would have stopped to help.
 But traipsing through the park, in the storm, he would be alone.
 No help was coming.

 “Seven.
 Eight.
 Nine.”

 She shed her clothes.
 The rain felt good on her naked body now.
 She dropped to all fours when it became more comfortable.
 Cold droplets decorated her sleek pelt as she loped to the trees.